Johnathan Cyprien: 2013 season

-2013 season: Rookie year

 On June 18, 2013, the Jaguars signed Cyprien to a four-year, $5.46 million contract that includes $3.91 million guaranteed and a signing bonus of $2.35 million.

 Cyprien entered training camp slated as the starting strong safety after Dawan Landry departed for the New York Jets during free agency.
 Although he suffered a hamstring injury, head coach Gus Bradley officially named him the starter to begin the regular season.

 Cyprien made his first career start and professional regular-season debut in the season-opener against the Kansas City Chiefs and made three combined tackles during a 28–2 loss.
 On September 22, 2013, Cyprien recorded seven combined tackles and made his first career sack on Seattle Seahawks' quarterback Russell Wilson as the Jaguars lost 45–17.
 In Week 5, he collected a season-high 13 solo tackles in 34–20 loss at the St. Louis Rams.
 On December 1, 2013, Cyprien collected ten combined tackles, deflected a pass, and made the first interception of his career off of Cleveland Browns' quarterback Brandon Weeden in a 32–28 victory.
 His interception came in the second quarter as he picked off a pass intended for Jordan Cameron and returned it for 27 yards.
 He missed a Week 15 matchup against the Buffalo Bills due to a hamstring injury.

 Cyprien finished his rookie season with 104 combined tackles (87 solo), six pass deflections, an interception, and a sack in 15 games and starts.

 2014 season

-Cyprien remained the started strong safety in 2014 and started the season-opener against the Philadelphia Eagles but was unable to finish the 34-17 loss after suffering a concussion while attempting to intercept a pass.
+Cyprien remained the starting strong safety in 2014 and started the season-opener against the Philadelphia Eagles but was unable to finish the 34–17 loss after suffering a concussion while attempting to intercept a pass.
 He missed the Jaguars' Week 2 matchup at the Washington Redskins after he was not cleared to participate and remained in concussion protocol.
-On October 12, 2014, Cyprien recorded a season-high 15 combined tackles in a 16-14 loss to the Tennessee Titans.
-During Week 8, he made ten solo tackles in a 27-13 loss to the Miami Dolphins.
+On October 12, 2014, Cyprien recorded a season-high 15 combined tackles in a 16–14 loss to the Tennessee Titans.
+During Week 8, he made ten solo tackles in a 27–13 loss to the Miami Dolphins.

 Cyprien finished his second professional season with 114 combined tackles (80 solo) and three pass deflections in 15 games and starts.
-Cyprien also led the Jaguars with 21 missed tackles in 2014.